Bergamo/widgets-spa-go-api/README.md

 # Observations

-- To change port of server or mongodb edit the config.json inside the common folder.
+- To change port of server edit the config.json inside the common folder.

 # The endpoints are as follows: